Acting white: Russell Wilson

-Denver Broncos (then with the Seattle Seahawks) football player Russell Wilson came under fire in 2014 when anonymous sources alleged that the feeling in the locker room of his former team, the Seattle Seahawks, was that Wilson lacked "blackness."
+American Football player Russell Wilson came under fire in 2014 when anonymous sources alleged that the feeling in the locker room of his then team, the Seattle Seahawks, was that Wilson lacked "blackness."
 Mike Freeman, writing for Bleacher Report, speculated that this conflict was a possible reason for the trading of player Percy Harvin from the Seahawks to the New York Jets.

 Case studies and research

-Not all scholars define acting white in the same way.
-Most definitions include a reference to situations where some minority adolescents ridicule their peers for engaging in behaviors perceived to be characteristic of whites.
-In this scenario, they equate "white behavior" with high grades in school, a result researchers can quantify, but the term is not limited to this.
+Not all scholars define "acting white" in the same way.
+Most definitions include a reference to situations in which some minority adolescents ridicule their peers for engaging in behaviors perceived to be characteristic of whites.
+In this scenario, they equate "white behavior" with high grades in school, a result that researchers can quantify, but the term is not limited to this.

 A fundamental drawback of much of the research so far is that the people studied have been asked to rate their own popularity in the eyes of others, which naturally brings those scores into question.
-Roland G. Fryer, Jr. has remarked, "Asking teenagers whether they’re popular is like asking them if they’re having sex."
+Roland G. Fryer, Jr. has remarked, "Asking teenagers whether they're popular is like asking them if they're having sex."

 Fordham and Ogbu

-In 1986, Signithia Fordham co-authored with Nigerian sociologist John Ogbu a study that concluded that high-performing African-American students in a Washington, D.C. high school borrowed from hegemonic white culture as part of a strategy for achievement, while struggling to maintain a black identity.
+In 1986, Signithia Fordham co-authored with Nigerian sociologist John Ogbu a study that concluded that high-performing African-American students in a Washington, D.C. high school borrowed from hegemonic white culture as part of a strategy for achievement and struggled to maintain a black identity.
 Ogbu made a related claim in his 2003 book, Black American Students in an Affluent Suburb: A Study of Academic Disengagement, concluding that black students' own cultural attitudes sometimes hindered academic achievement and that these attitudes are too often neglected.

 Ogbu had earlier written in his seminal work Minority Education and Caste (1978), that school disengagement among caste-like minorities occurs because white society limits the job-success of their parents and others in their communities by a glass ceiling.
-In his new book, he said that non-whites "failed to observe the link between educational achievement and access to jobs."
+In his new book, he said that non-whites "failed to observe the link between educational achievement and access to jobs".

 Expressions such as "acting white" may or may not reflect black teenagers' cultural values, and their usage is sometimes counterintuitive.
-Ogbu (2003) himself, for instance, documented one instance where a black teenage girl with natural hair was accused of "acting white" by her black peers because "like white people, she did not have to process her hair."
+Ogbu (2003) himself, for instance, documented one instance where a black teenage girl with natural hair was accused of "acting white" by her black peers because "like white people, she did not have to process her hair".
 These kind of examples show that accusations of "acting white" are not fundamentally about black cultural attributes (although such accusations may reflect these attributes).
 Rather, "acting white" is just a manifestation of racial identity development for black children and teenagers, who are learning and defining for themselves what it means to be "black"—in conjunction with normal adolescent peer pressure and hassles.
 That is also why such accusations are less common among black adults, who have come to greater resolution regarding racial identity issues.